Te mātauranga urutā whatutoto

 [Lecturer and convenor of Diploma/Masters-level epidemiology taught course].

 “I found the course highly useful in that it grounded what I had learnt in [Diploma/Masters course] and extended on this.
 Bits of the [Diploma/Masters course] were still a bit foggy; this course has definitely provided clarity.
 I also feel much better equipped to consider systematic error and how to address it.”

 Draft timetable, course materials and resources

 - Professor Tony Blakely - University of Otago and University of Melbourne.
 Tony's research has included pioneering the development of methods to link census and health data (New Zealand Census-Mortality Study; CancerTrends).
-He directs two HRC-funded research programmes: the Health Inequalities Research Programme (HIRP); the Burden of Disease Epidemiology, Equity and Cost-Effectiveness programme (BODE3).
-He has authored about 150 peer-reviewed publications, including many that include critique, development or application of epidemiological methods.
-Tony is well known for his enthusiastic and engaging style of presentation and teaching.
+He directs the Burden of Disease Epidemiology, Equity and Cost-Effectiveness programme (BODE3).
+He has authored 300+ peer-reviewed publications, including many that include critique, development or application of epidemiological methods.
+Tony is well known for his engaging style of presentation and teaching.